 There’s one catch to the good news: Chase announced in early January that Sapphire Reserve’s annual fee is increasing to $550 for applications approved on or after Jan.
 12, 2020.

-That’s a $100 jump from the current annual fee of $450.
+That’s a $100 jump from the previous annual fee of $450.
 Chase will allow existing cardholders whose annual renewal dates come before April 1, 2020, to renew for one additional year at $450.
-Cardholders whose renewals come on or after April 1 must renew at the new rate, though all renewals through the end of 2020 qualify for a one-time statement credit of $100 due to the coronavirus pandemic.
-The $75 authorized user fee won’t change for any cardholders, present or future.
+Cardholders whose renewals come on or after April 1, 2020 must renew at the new rate, though all renewals through the end of 2020 qualified for a one-time statement credit of $100 due to the coronavirus pandemic.
+The $75 authorized user fee hasn’t changed for any cardholders, present or future.

 Chase Sapphire Reserve’s 2020 Update: What to Know